thetestspecimen/linux-notes/git.md

 ### Importing the public key (if required)

-If you have setup the yubikey to link to URL with your public key then you can run:
+If you have setup the yubikey to link to a URL with your public key, then you can run:

 ```bash
 gpg --card-edit